egrommet/academic-kickstart/content/author/admin/_index.md

 +++

-I'm a Senior Lecturer in Data Journalism at Cardiff University's School of Journalism, Media and Culture.
+I'm a Senior Lecturer in Data Journalism.
+For the last 12 years I've been working at Cardiff University's School of Journalism, Media and Culture but from June I'll be joining [City, University of London](https://www.city.ac.uk/about/schools/arts-social-sciences/journalism).

-I'm the co-director of the [MSc in Computational and Data Journalism](https://www.cardiff.ac.uk/study/postgraduate/taught/courses/course/computational-and-data-journalism-msc) and a co-founder of the [European Data and Computational Journalism Conference](http://datajconf.com/).
+I'm currently co-director of the [MSc in Computational and Data Journalism](https://www.cardiff.ac.uk/study/postgraduate/taught/courses/course/computational-and-data-journalism-msc) and a co-founder of the [European Data and Computational Journalism Conference](http://datajconf.com/).
 My interests include data journalism, journalism and software development, social media and production journalism.